Sumdiboii/PokeDex-Project/README.md

 - 120+ custom 3D Pokémon models built in Blender 🎨
 - Real-time data fetching from <a href="https://pokeapi.co/">PokéAPI</a>
 - Interactive Gym Hub with leaders, badges, and trivia
-- Fully responsive design — works on phones, tablets, and even your PokéWatch! ⌚
+- Fully responsive design — works on phones, tablets, and even your laptops!!

 <br>
 <br>